Windows Unprivileged - WupService

 PS C:\WupService> eventcreate.exe /l application /so WupService /t information /id 99 /d foo

-Note that the cmd.exe is running in an unthemed window and has all of user benoit’s group memberships plus Administrators and NT Service\WUPS_Benoit.
+Note that the cmd.exe is running in an unthemed window and has all of user benoit’s group memberships plus Administrators and NT Service\benoit.

-It has the latter group because it is a daughter process of the WUPS_Benoit service and it has the former group because NT Service\WUPS_Benoit is a member of Administrators.
-(It also has SeAssignPrimaryToken from NT Service\WUPS_Benoit but I will remove this in a final version.)
+It has the latter group because it is a daughter process of the WUPS_Benoit service and it has the former group because NT Service\benoit is a member of Administrators.

-If the privileged program requires any other group memberships and privileges, just assign them to NT Service\WUPS_Benoit and the privileged program will have those groups and privileges.
+If the privileged program requires any other group memberships and privileges, just assign them to NT Service\benoit and the privileged program will have those groups and privileges.

 How it works